gisdevelope/Temperature3DMapping/README.md

 ![picture](./images/SavingsReport.JPG?raw=true)

 NOTICE!
-3D-report is not complete as it will not be used in final product.
+3D-report was just a quick prototype and is not complete as it will not be used in final product.

 3D-report of temperature mapped room: